Liz Nicholl: Honours

-In 1996 she received the Sunday Times Sports Administrator of the Year Award.
+In 1996, she received the Sunday Times Sports Administrator of the Year Award.

 In 2016, Nicholl was awarded the Sports Journalists' Association (SJA) Gold Medal for services to elite sport.

-In 2019 she received the British Sport Industry Lifetime Achievement Award.
+In 2019, she received the British Sport Industry Lifetime Achievement Award.

 Personal life

 She married Andrew Nicholl in 1980.
-They have two adult children and a granddaughter.
+They have two adult children and two granddaughters.
 She and her husband, a retired sports management consultant, live in Hitchin, Hertfordshire.